Don January

-Donald Ray January (born November 20, 1929) is an American retired professional golfer, best known for winning the 1967 PGA Championship.
+Donald Ray January (November 20, 1929 – May 7, 2023) was an American professional golfer, best known for winning the 1967 PGA Championship.

 Early life

 Born in Plainview, Texas, January graduated from Sunset High School in Dallas.
 He was a member of the North Texas State golf team that won four consecutive NCAA Division I titles from 1949 to 1952.
-January is a Member of the Sunset High School Hall of Fame.
+January is a member of the Sunset High School Hall of Fame.

 While in college as a sophomore, as part of his scholarship, January helped teach a beginning golf class, where he met his future wife, Patricia "Pat" Rushing.
 They both graduated in 1953 and eloped to Ardmore, Oklahoma.
 They lived in San Antonio while Don was in the Air Force, and began their family—two boys and a girl.

 Professional career

 January won 10 PGA Tour titles, though never more than one in a year, with his most notable at the 1967 PGA Championship, an 18-hole playoff victory over Don Massengale.
 January had lost the 1961 PGA Championship in a playoff to Jerry Barber when his 68, the lowest losing score ever in an 18-hole playoff for a major championship, was bested by Barber's 67.
 He won the Vardon Trophy for lowest scoring average in 1976 at the age of 47.
 He was a member of the U.S. Ryder Cup team in both 1965 and 1977.

-January was responsible for a change to the Rules of Golf.
+January was responsible for a change to the rules of golf.
 During the 1963 Phoenix Open, January had a putt roll up to the lip of the hole and stop.
 January claimed that the ball was still moving, and waited for seven minutes for the ball to drop (it never did).
 Rule 16-2 was revised in 1964 to state that players had to tap the ball in within ten seconds or be penalized.